rschristopher/ischristtrue.com/src/modern-views/schisms.md

 * papal infallibility -- it did not exist for most of church history, was everyone wrong? what about the innovations of Vatican I, and Vatican II?

 From a Catholic perspective, what would need to change about the Orthodox churches for them to unify?
 We can look at Eastern Catholics to get an idea.
 Not much changes, but they must grant authority to the pope.
-It is thus not about Christ, but about the pope.
+Unification according to Roman Catholicism is thus not about Christ, but about the pope.

+Would Peter agree with Rome's claim of the infallibility of his teaching as head of the church?
+Did not Paul once rebuke Peter?
+Did not Christ himself rebuke Peter many times?

+And if infallible, why would that come later?
+Is the successor to Peter only infallible in modern times?

+Peter also founded the church at Antioch, which is today an Orthodox Church.
+Is Peter's successor in Antioch infallible?
+Why only the successor in western Rome after it's collapse, is considered infallible?

+### Orthodoxy

 When Orthodox churches fall out of communion with each other, it is not hidden or resolved by a pope, and they unify after differences are resolved, and often with a deeper articulation of Christian faith.
 The schisms are ultimately a good and necessary feature of the church, the means to make public all differences that must be resolved before communion.